 Paihia is great as well.
 Go to the Treaty Grounds and learn the history.

 I really like Raglan too.
 Spend some time soaking up the surfer culture.

-Oh, and when you're in Wellington go to Caffe l'affare and enjoy the incredible coffee! about 2 years ago
+Oh, and when you're in Wellington go to Caffe l'affare and enjoy the incredible coffee! almost 5 years ago

 This is a tough one because it depends what time of year you're going and what you enjoy doing.
 Here are a few things I loved (and I've lived there most of my life):